 The Department for International Trade (DIT) is the arm of government responsible for encouraging British companies to export, and foreign companies to invest in the UK.
-They have challenging targets for encouraging exports; the target is to get 30,000 UK-registered businesses that are new to export to start selling their goods and services overseas by 2020, which will support the UK government’s overall target of 100,000 more exporters.
+They have challenging targets for encouraging exports with 30,000 UK-registered businesses new to exporting, to start selling their goods and services overseas by 2020.
+This target will support the UK government’s overall target of 100,000 more exporters.

-DIT aim to increase the number of businesses that export by developing a digital-by-default service that encourages, incentivises and improves access to global marketplaces.
-Under the current redevelopment of the Exporting is GREAT website, and to encourage a digital-by-default strategy, the Selling Overseas Online service is designed to:
+DIT’s aim was to increase the number of businesses that export, by developing a digital-by-default service that encourages, incentivises and improves access to global marketplaces.
+Under the current redevelopment of the Exporting is GREAT website, and to encourage a digital-by-default strategy, the Selling Overseas Online service was designed to:

-Digi2al successfully supported DIT over 12 months, with the service going live on time to meet a high profile ministerial commitment and public milestone.
+We successfully supported DIT over 12 months, with the service going live, in time to meet a high profile ministerial commitment and public milestone.
 Prior to going live, the service passed an internal service assessment.
 The agile team had to work hard in a complex environment, overcoming difficulties with running alongside other services in a large government programme and delivering to significant milestones.

 Our agile coach worked closely with the product and delivery managers to upskill and share techniques.
 This encouraged cross-collaboration between in-house and agency teams, and up-skilled all team members in areas of stakeholder management, agile ceremonies and design-led development.